JasmineRuixiang/Paper_Path/README.md

 # Paper_Path
 new

-This is a repo for important papers that shape my scientific views of computational neuroscience and neuroengineering (especially Brain Computer Interfacing).
+This is a repo for important papers that shape my scientific views of computational neuroscience and neuroengineering (especially Brain Computer Interfacing). bword

 ### Population Dynamics